hippo00/DBA-Education/README.md

-## [Must Read] How to contribute the documentation in Markdown format?
+## [Must Read] How to contribute the documentation to DBA Eduction Platform?
 Please follow the steps below to submit your documentaion:

 **1. Step 1 - Create  a issue**